-Scenario (Total Water Level) COST: High-End Cost of Protective Action (\$million) BENEFIT: Avoided Building Damage and Land Loss (\$million) 2030 sea level rise (10") \$16 \$1,081 2050 sea level rise (23") \$51 \$1,110 2030 sea level rise + 100-year storm surge (52") \$285 \$1,490 2050 sea level rise + 100-year storm surge (65") \$559 \$2,018 2100 sea level rise (83") \$748 \$6,828 2100 sea level rise + 100-year storm surge (125") \$1,056 \$8,061
+Scenario (Total Water Level) COST: High-End Cost of Protective Action (\$Million) BENEFIT: Avoided Building Damage and Land Loss (\$Million) 2030 sea level rise (10") \$16 \$1,081 2050 sea level rise (23") \$51 \$1,110 2030 sea level rise + 100-year storm surge (52") \$285 \$1,490 2050 sea level rise + 100-year storm surge (65") \$559 \$2,018 2100 sea level rise (83") \$748 \$6,828 2100 sea level rise + 100-year storm surge (125") \$1,056 \$8,061

-Cost of Action at Locations of Priority Flooding 1
+Cost of Action at Locations of Priority Flooding

-- 2 The CARP development process identified six areas of location-based priority flooding along the Alameda - 3 shoreline.
-As detailed in Chapter 4, "Adapting to Climate Change," these areas were selected as priorities - 4 for adaptation action because they face risk of flooding from sea level rise and storm surge in the near - 5 term.
+The CARP development process identified six areas of location-based priority flooding along the Alameda shoreline.
+As detailed in Chapter 4, "Adapting to Climate Change," these areas were selected as priorities for adaptation action because they face risk of flooding from sea level rise and storm surge in the near term.
 In addition, flooding in these locations would have major consequences for the community.
-The City - 6 proposes a range of adaptation strategies for these areas over the coming decades in Chapter 4 of the - 7 CARP.
-Table 5-5 shows rough cost estimates for these strategies based on surveys of similar projects at - 8 similar scales. - 9 Cost estimates for nature-based projects are based primarily on reviews of similar projects in San - 10 Francisco Bay and California.
-Cost estimates for engineered (hard) shoreline (e.g., levees) draw on - national sources and are based on approximate calculations of barrier length and height.
-Cost estimates 11 - 12 for some infrastructure improvements are based on City staff estimates.
-Costing strategies beyond 2050 - 13 were not estimated because there were too many unknowns.
+The City proposes a range of adaptation strategies for these areas over the coming decades in Chapter 4 of the CARP.
+Table 5-5 shows rough cost estimates for these strategies based on surveys of similar projects at similar scales.

+Most rows in Table 5-5 show additional costs to those presented in Table 5-4 of the previous "Cost of Action" section.
+The Table 5-4 costs are associated with the 90 percent of existing shoreline structures that were assumed to be heightened.
+A few costs in Table 5-5 are already incorporated in the totals in Table 5-4, and those are marked accordingly.
+Cost estimates for nature-based projects are based primarily on reviews of similar projects in San Francisco Bay and California.
+Cost estimates for engineered shorelines draw on national sources and are based on approximate calculations of barrier length and height.
+Cost estimates for some infrastructure improvements are based on City staff estimates.
+Costing strategies beyond 2050 were not estimated because there were too many unknowns.
+Additionally, a few costing strategies in 2050 were not estimated because there were similar unknowns about the degree to which the strategy would be implemented.